Tina Brown Talks Donald Trump, Harvey Weinstein and the Future of Media

 In 1983, the British editor Tina Brown arrived in New York City at the age of 29.
 She had already led the British society chronicler Tatler to renewed vigor, catching the attention of Conde Nast’s Si Newhouse who rewarded her with the editorship of Vanity Fair.
 After eight years at Vanity Fair, which she boasted gave “intellectuals movie star treatment and move stars an intellectual sheen,” she went on to edit The New Yorker, and later launched experiments like Talk magazine in 1999 and The Daily Beast in 2008, marrying the online upstart with the old-line Newsweek into one company in 2010.
 (I worked for Brown at The Daily Beast and Newsweek.)
 Like any good journalist, she took notes along the way.

 Those notes are now a memoir, The Vanity Fair Diaries, out Nov.
-14. Brown talked with TIME about her book, the wave of sexual harassment allegations (including those involving her former business partner Harvey Weinstein), the appeal of Donald Trump, and what Facebook and Google owe journalists.
+14. Brown talked with TIME about her book, the new wave of sexual harassment allegations (including those involving her former business partner Harvey Weinstein), the appeal of Donald Trump, and what Facebook and Google owe journalists.

 I was rereading the interview you did with Michael Kinsley five years ago.
 You seemed so over print.
 What are you doing publishing a book?